 Most of us experience shame, at least from time to time.
-It’s a painful feeling, so painful that we are highly motivated to avoid, deny or deflect shame.
-We need to heal our shame, and we can.
+It’s a painful feeling, so painful that we are highly motivated to avoid, deny or deflect it, especially toxic shame.
+We can heal our shame.

 Here is some information about the emotion of shame and how you can overcome it.